Now Accepting Applications for Fall 2019 – Deadline: Friday, April 12, 2019

 - At a minimum, two (2) Letters of Recommendation.

-- A Letter of Intent/Purpose with rationale for pursuing study in selected concentration.
+- A Statement of Intent/Purpose with rationale for pursuing study in selected concentration.

 Students meeting admission criteria does not guarantee admission to the MSN program.
 Additionally, ICMSN programs reserve the right to limit the number of students enrolled in a course in order to make the most effective use of educational resources available.